martinsumner/leveled/docs/ANTI_ENTROPY.md

 # Anti-Entropy

 Leveled is primarily designed to be a backend for Riak, and Riak has a number of anti-entropy mechanisms for comparing database state within and across clusters.
-As part of the ongoing community work to build improvements into a new pure open-source release of Riak, some features have been added directly to Leveled to directly test some potential enhancements to anti-entropy.
+As part of the ongoing community work to build improvements into a new pure open-source release of Riak, some features have been added directly to Leveled to explore some potential enhancements to anti-entropy.
 These features are concerned with:

-- Allowing for the database state within in a Leveled store or stores to be compared with an other store or stores which should have the same data;
+- Allowing for the database state within in a Leveled store or stores to be compared with an other store or stores which should share a portion of that state;

 - Allowing for quicker checking that recent changes to one store or stores have also been received by another store or stores that should be receiving the same changes.